-Your premises may not exactly fit the solutions suggested in this guide and they may need to be applied in a flexible manner without compromising the safety of the occupants.
+Your premises may not exactly fit the standards suggested in this guide and they may need to be applied in a flexible manner without compromising the lives of the occupants.

-For example, if the 'travel distance' is in excess of the norm for the level of risk you have determined (see Part 2, Table 2 on page 85), it may be necessary to do any one or a combination of the following to compensate:
+For example, if the travel distance is in excess of the norm for the level of risk you have determined (see Part 2, Table 2 on page 97), it may be necessary to do any one or a combination of the following to compensate:

-- Provide earlier warning of fire using automatic fire detection. - · Revise the layout to reduce travel distances. - Reduce the fire risk by removing or reducing combustible materials and/or ignition sources. - Control the number of people in the premises. - Limit the area to trained staff only (no public). - Increase staff training and awareness.
+- Provide earlier warning of fire using an enhanced automatic fire detection. - Revise the layout to reduce travel distances. - Reduce the fire risk by removing or reducing combustible materials and/or ignition sources. - Control the number of people in the premises. - Limit the area to trained staff only (no public or residents). - Increase staff training and awareness.